nsriram/lambda-the-terraform-way/docs/03-terraform-overview.md

 # Terraform Overview

 This section is a short detour to explain the basics of terraform.
+We will cover a few Keywords, Commands and Functions.

-If you have already used terraform, you may skip this section and move to [IAM Account For Tutorial](04-iam-account-setup.md).
+> Note: If you have already used terraform, you may skip this section and move to [IAM Account For Tutorial](04-iam-account-setup.md).

 ## Keywords